 The example below is a way to use occasion — the end of the year — to upsell a pricing plan.

 This segmentation type is based on customer feedback.
-It helps to fix issues when users are not happy with the product before they spread a negative word about your brand.
+It helps fix issues when users are not happy with the product before they spread negative words about your brand.

-On the other hand, it helps to build stronger relationships with those users who already like your brand.
+On the other hand, it helps build stronger relationships with other users who already like your brand.

 Find out which customers you need to focus your loyalty programs on, and those who may lack value from your brand.

-Loyal customers are the most beneficial clients for any businesses since they have the highest lifetime value.
+Loyal customers are the most beneficial clients for any business since they have the highest lifetime value.
 It is cheaper to retain existing customers than acquiring new leads.
-Also, loyal users are more likely to become brand advocates, promoting your brand around their social circles.
+Also, loyal users are more likely to become brand advocates, and promote your brand around their social circles.

-An example below is a way to celebrate cooperation and show the report on user’s interactions with the brand.
+The example below is a way to celebrate cooperation and show a user’s interactions with your brand.

-- In email marketing.
-Send triggered emails connected with a purchase — abandoned cart emails, confirmation emails, email notifications, etc. Aside from that, try drip campaigns to welcome users, reactivate them, upsell and cross-sell goods.
+- Wtih email marketing.
+Send triggered emails connected with a purchase — abandoned cart emails, confirmation emails, email notifications, and more.
+Aside from that, try using drip campaigns to welcome users, reactivate them, upsell and cross-sell goods.

-- In SMS marketing.
+- With SMS marketing.
 Track how people react to your SMS advertising campaigns.
-Divide your audience into segments based on whether they used your promo code or not, and try searching for other ways to contact unengaged users.
+Divide your audience into segments based on whether they used your promo codes or not, and try searching for other ways to contact unengaged users.

-- In SMM.
+- With SMM.
 With Facebook advertising, for instance, you can tailor your ads to people based on how they engage with your posts.
 If users often respond, encourage them with a discount.

-- In chatbot marketing.
+- With chatbot marketing.
 While users communicate with your chatbot, you can narrow their path towards solving the exact problem.
-When the conversation ends, you will identify user's lifecycle stage, making it easier to find the right approach on the next touchpoints.
+When the conversation ends, you will identify the user's lifecycle stage, making it easier to find the right approach for the next touchpoints.